Ganter History, Family Crest & Coats of Arms

 The surname Ganter was first found in Oxfordshire, where they held a family seat from ancient times.

-Important Dates for the Ganter family
+Early History of the Ganter family

 This web page shows only a small excerpt of our Ganter research.
 Another 209 words (15 lines of text) covering the years 1230, 1273, and 1500 are included under the topic Early Ganter History in all our PDF Extended History products and printed products wherever possible.